 Photographers normally own the copyright to their photos, unless they are hired to take the photo, in which case, unless the agreement specifies otherwise, the person who hired them owns the copyright.
 Some artists, including Taylor Swift, have required photographers to sign “rights grabbing agreements” where after the photographer is paid by whichever magazine or website secured a press pass, the ownership in the photos passes to Swift.

-- Businesses who host promotional events may benefit from requiring photographers to sign ‘rights grabbing agreements’, thus acquiring copyright in photographs taken by photographers they have not hired.
+- Businesses that host promotional events may benefit from requiring photographers to sign ‘rights grabbing agreements’, thus acquiring copyright in photographs taken by photographers they have not hired.